 All that said, those many “benefits” depend largely on the proper use of the game and its content.
 Excessive use and inappropriate content of video games can have literally opposite effects.
 This is where parental guidance needs to play its part.

-Having a daughter, I need to be aware of the issues that come with allowing my kid to play online games.
-I am always on the hunt for online games for teenage girls that might benefits them, rather than prohibiting my kid from using video games all together.
-An approach that might backfire bad at the end.
+Having a teenager and pre-teens at home, I need to be aware of the issues that come with allowing my kids engaging in online games.
+I am not ashamed to admit, that I always on the hunt for online games for teenage girls that might benefits them, rather than making a forbidden fruit out of them, one that kids these days will just end up stealing them under our noses.

 1. Runescape Virtual Games